luisonthekeyboard/buddhasay/README.md

 - Split sentences out of the code;
 - Add tags to the sentences (zen, theravada, book, etc), authors and source;
 - One release script to rule them all;
+- Align naming conventions and naming style;
+- Tests and separate modules;